apragsdale/apragsdale.github.io/5_contact.md

 header-img: "img/Banner4.jpg"
 ---

-Email: aaron.ragsdale (at) mail.mcgill.ca
+Email: apragsdale (at) wisc.edu

 You can also follow the links at the bottom of any page to find my GitHub and Twitter.

 ___

-Department of Human Genetics
+Department of Integrative Biology
-McGill University
-3640 rue University
+University of Madison-Wisconsin
-Montreal, QC H3A 0C7
-Canada
+Birge Hall, 334
+Madison, WI, USA